Is your SAFe Agile Release Train flexible enough?

 This is not a new problem with Agile.
 The same happens at the team level.
 We want a team to focus on the top things in the team backlog and we have practices like “Collective Ownership”, “Code Stewardship” that help us get from I shaped people towards T-shaped or even E-shaped people on the team.

-We’re looking to let teams master a few areas at a technical level and/or a business/domain level.
-Which means that while they are able to tackle many types of features — they have a “special” connection to a certain slice of the system/business domain.
+We’re looking to let teams master a few areas at a technical and/or business/domain level.
+This means that while they can tackle many types of features — they have a “special” connection to a particular slice of the system/business domain.
 They would be the ones to nurture that area and take care of its Architectural Runway.
 They would be the ones to have a tighter relationship with stakeholders in that area.
 They would be the ones to lead the charge when there’s a tough time-critical feature in that area.

-What I’ve done with a couple of groups recently is use a scaled up version of Chris Matts Skills Matrix (Henrik Kniberg’s “Is your team cross-functional enough” about this topic is very visual and instructive as usual) across the Team of Teams.
+What I’ve done with a couple of groups recently is use a scaled-up version of Chris Matts’s Skills Matrix (Henrik Kniberg’s “Is your team cross-functional enough” about this topic is very visual and instructive as usual) across the Team of Teams.
 This is what it might look like:

-This is important information that can be used when discussing the program backlog and making high level plans / capacity allocation to the different business themes the group is handling.
+This information can be used when discussing the program backlog and making high-level plans/capacity allocations for the different business themes the group is handling.

-If it seems like there isn’t enough flexibility then it makes sense to assign some capacity to enable that flexibility.
+If there isn’t enough flexibility, assigning some capacity to enable that flexibility makes sense.

 These “Flexibility Enablers” can be either pro-active learning or just a decision to let a team take on a feature that would require them to learn — incurring a certain “Flexibility Enabling Tax” onto the implementation cost for that feature.